 Editor's note 2-3: It is FFS whether more hosting network related information can be sent as to better enable a user selection of hosting network, e.g. balance/service rate information to access the hosting network for the localized service, quality of the service.

-Alt.2.
-The UE is provided with:
+Alt.2. (used for automatic hosting network selection) The UE is provided with:

 a. a list of prioritized hosting networks (i.e. SNPN ID or GIN) for localized services, in the case of SNPN as hosting network.